jballas/120-work/final-project/readme.md

 As for animating, the advice I recieved was to keep my animations simple, like the artwork.
 After some experimenting I ended up with a very basic movement for both characters.
 Lillia's arms move up and down, and the fairies' wings flap up and down.
 (6)

 During my study of p5.js sound I watched more of Dan Shiffman's tutorials.
 In two different videos he gives some simple examples of adding background music, and adding sound effects to a game (7) (8).
 This was exactly what I needed.
 It was also very similar to preloading the image files.
 I feel like the beginning of my file has too many variables and preloaded images, but I'm trying to keep the file sizes down.

+## Forum Issues

+I've been helping people debug their code project. @JoleneTiffanyG had some small typos in her code I found. @HagenNathaniel couldn't get his code to display and I suggested he  download the newest version of dom.min.js file, because of a button error.

 ## Conclusion